 "But that would do more harm than good."
 "But that would be murder."
 "But that would be to break a promise."
 "But that would be to use someone merely as a means."
 "But that would violate a person's right."
+Bentham once rudely dismissed the doctrine of "r

 Bentham once rudely dismissed the doctrine of "natural and imprescriptible rights" as "nonsense upon stilts," and we might now reply that perhaps he was right.
-Perhaps talk of rights is nonsense upon stilts, but good nonsense-and good only because it is on stilts, only because it happens to have the "political" power to keep rising above the meta-reflections-not indefinitely, but usually "high enough"-to reassert itself as a compelling-that is, conversation-stopping-"first principle."
+Perhaps talk of rights is nonsense upon stilts, but good nonsense-and good only because it is on stilts, only because it happens to have the "political" power to keep rising above the meta-reflections-not indefinitely, but usually "high enough"-to reassert itself as a compelling that is, conversation-stopping-"first principle."